Garver Feed Mill reopens with new safety measures

-MADISON, Wis.
 The Garver Feed Mill on Madison's East Side is reopen, but the experience will be different.
 There is a new limit on the number of people allowed inside the building and the patio has new guidelines.

 When people are seated at the patio they will also get a link to order their food and pay online.
 This is to limit the person-to-person contact.
 The patio has new hand sanitizer stations and social distancing reminder signs.
+Only six people are allowed per table.

 The signs encourage customers to stay at their tables spaced six feet apart, keep kids in their area and go for a walk or wait in their car until they get a text that their table is ready.